lilin-bme/lilin-bme.github.io/index.md

 ## Recent News

 Last updated May 09, 2024
 - July 23, 2024: Our team won the champion in Shanghai International College Students Innovation Competition with the project "Transmission Raman Spectroscopy for Non-Invasive Lymph Node Identification and Localization".
+Congrats to all!
 - July 01, 2024: Paper on NIR-II Raman nanotags for Sentinel lymph node identification published on *Biomaterials*.
 - May 09, 2024: Haoqiang Xie and Zongyu Wu were awarded as the "Shanghai Excellent Graduate".
 Congrats!
 - Apr 12, 2024: Prof. Lin delivered an invited talk at the NELM Conference, Hangzhou, China.